Floyd Mayweather Jr. vs. Manny Pacquiao: Continued disputes

+The failure to make the Mayweather-Pacquiao fight was named The Ring magazine Event of the Year for 2010.

 On July 8, 2011, ESPN reported that Pacquiao was willing to agree to random drug testing—but not by USADA.
 "We have agreed in the Pacquiao camp to unlimited random testing done by a responsible, neutral organization," Arum told Yahoo!.
 "We don't believe USADA is a neutral organization.
 I don't think anybody's test is as vigorous as the test administered by the Olympic Organization.
 And we can arrange for the Olympic Organization to handle the test under the supervision of the Athletic commission respective of the state where the fight is going to be held."
 However, the following day, Pacquiao's top adviser, Michael Koncz, stated that Pacquiao had never agreed to testing all the way up to fight day.
 "Will we give blood five days, seven days before the fight?
 You know, that's something I have to talk to Manny about, but we have nothing to hide," Koncz said.

 On January 20, 2012, Mayweather spoke directly to Pacquiao via telephone.
 "He ask about a 50/50 split," Mayweather said.
 "I told him no that can't happen, but what can happen is you can make more money fighting me then[sic] you have made in your career."
 Mayweather offered to pay a flat fee of USD 40 million for a proposed fight but would not allow Pacquiao to share in the revenue.
 Pacquiao said, "I spoke to Floyd ...and he offered me an amount.
 He didn't talk about the pay-per-views here and that's it.
 I can't agree with that.
 I told him I agree with 55 and 45 (split)."